papiodesu/leptos_book/src/view/06_control_flow.md

         <hr/>

         <h2><code>"Option<T>"</code></h2>
-        // For any "T」 that implements 「IntoView",
+        // For any "T" that implements "IntoView",
         // so does "Option<T>"

         <p>{odd_text}</p>